adobe-rnd/aem-martech/README.md

     alloyInstanceName: 'alloy', // the name of the global WebSDK instance
     dataLayer: true, // whether to use the Adobe Client Data Layer (ACDL)
     dataLayerInstanceName: 'adobeDataLayer', // the name of the global ACDL instance
+    includeDataLayerState: true, // whether to include the whole data layer state on every event sent
     launchUrls: [], // the list of Launch containers to load
     personalization: true, // whether to apply page personalization from Adobe Target (AT) or Adobe Journey Optimizer (AJO)
+    performanceOptimized: true, // whether to use the agressive performance optimized approach or more traditional
     personalizationTimeout: 1000, // the amount of time to wait (in ms) before bailing out and continuing page rendering },
 );